Koreans in the New York metropolitan area: Geographic distribution

 As the community grew in wealth, population, and socioeconomic status, Koreans expanded their presence eastward along Northern Boulevard, buying homes in more affluent and less crowded Queens neighborhoods and more recently into adjacent suburban Nassau County, bringing their businesses with them, and thereby expanding the Koreatown itself.
 This expansion has led to the creation of an American Meokjagolmok, or Korean Restaurant Street, around the Long Island Rail Road station in Murray Hill, Queens, exuding the ambience of Seoul itself.
 The eastward pressure to expand was also created by the inability to move westward, inhibited by the formidable presence of the enormous Flushing Chinatown centered on Main Street.
 Per the 2010 United States Census, the Korean population of Queens was 64,107, while the Korean population of Nassau County had increased by nearly two-thirds to approximately 14,000 over one decade since the 2000 Census.
-Korean Air and Asiana Airlines provide non-stop flights from Seoul to JFK Airport in Queens, and the Consulate-General of South Korea in Manhattan has played an important role in mediating travel to and from Korea by the Korean diaspora living in the New York metropolitan area.
+Korean Air and Asiana Airlines provide non-stop flights from Seoul to JFK Airport in Queens, Air Premia and United Airlines provide non-stop flights from Seoul to EWR Airport in Newark, and the Consulate-General of South Korea in Manhattan has played an important role in mediating travel to and from Korea by the Korean diaspora living in the New York metropolitan area.

 Korean American residents in Queens can enjoy an urban oasis at Flushing Meadows-Corona Park.

 Korean American residents also prominently use the Queens Library in Flushing.

 Other established and growing Koreatowns in the New York metropolitan area are located in nearby Bergen County, New Jersey, namely the Fort Lee Koreatown and the Palisades Park Koreatown.
 Signage in Hangul is ubiquitous in all of the Koreatowns.
-In addition to the Korean chaebol maintaining their international headquarters in New York City and Bergen County, New Jersey—H Mart, the largest Korean supermarket chain outside of Korea, is based in Lyndhurst, New Jersey in Bergen County, and KPOT Korean BBQ, the largest Korean barbecue chain in North America, is headquartered in East Brunswick, New Jersey, in Middlesex County.
+In addition to the Korean chaebol maintaining their international headquarters in New York City and Bergen County, New Jersey—H Mart, the largest Korean supermarket chain outside of Korea, is based in Fort Lee, New Jersey in Bergen County, and KPOT Korean BBQ, the largest Korean barbecue chain in North America, is headquartered in East Brunswick, New Jersey, in Middlesex County.

+Politics

+In November 2012, Ronald Tae Sok Kim became the first male Korean American who is a resident of the county of Queens to be elected to The New York State Assembly representing the district encompassing Flushing, New York.
+He was the first Korean American elected to public office in the State of New York.
+Ron Kim ran for New York City Public Advocate in 2019.
+He lost the special election.

+In November 2021, Linda Lee was elected to the New York City Council representing parts of eastern Queens.

+In November 2021, Julie Won became the first female Korean American elected to represent the neighborhood of Long Island City and other parts of western Queens in The New York City Council.

+In November 2022, Grace Lee became the first female Korean American who is a resident of the borough of Manhattan to be elected to The New York State Assembly representing the district encompassing Downtown Manhattan.